Purpose

 It is important to let the technician know if you are a shift worker so that the correct timing of the measurements can be programmed on the monitor.

-If you have had a mastectomy or if you are on permanent hemodialysis, inform the technician; this will influence the positioning of the arm cuff.
+If you have had a mastectomy or if you are on permanent hemodialysis, please inform the technician; this will influence the positioning of the arm cuff.

 If you have any questions, please call 613-696-7066, Monday to Friday, 8:00 a.m. to 4:00 p.m.